jadecobra/python_tdd_exercises/PERSON_FACTORY.md

         }
     ```
     the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md) but it no longer shows a difference for `first_name`.
 Good, let us repeat it step by step for every other input until the only error left is for the age
-- we need to calculate the age.
+- For the age to be accurate it has to be a calculation based on the current year.
 We have a function that returns the current year and we have the `year_of_birth` as an input, we also have this line in the test `this_year() - 1983`.
-Since `1983` is the `year_of_birth` in this case let us update the `factory` function to use that calculation
+Since `1983` is the `year_of_birth` in this case.
+We can try updating the `factory` function to use that calculation
     ```python
     def factory(first_name=None, last_name=None, year_of_birth=None, sex=None):
         return {